DavidGeeraerts/AI/Glossory.md

 ### Few-Shot Learning
 > is a machine learning paradigm where a model is trained to recognize new classes or tasks from a small number of examples.
 Few-shot learning aims to generalize from limited data by leveraging prior knowledge or meta-learning techniques.
 This approach is particularly useful for tasks where collecting large amounts of labeled data is challenging or impractical.

-### Federated Learning
-> is a machine learning approach that enables training models across multiple decentralized devices or servers while keeping the data local.
-Federated learning allows models to be trained on data from different sources without sharing the raw data, preserving privacy and security.
-This technique is used in applications where data cannot be centralized, such as healthcare, finance, and edge computing.

 ### Feature Engineering
 > is the process of selecting, transforming, and creating new features from raw data to improve the performance of machine learning models.
 Feature engineering involves identifying relevant features, encoding categorical variables, scaling numerical data, and creating new features that capture important patterns in the data.
 Effective feature engineering can significantly impact the accuracy and generalization of machine learning models.

 ### Feature Extraction
 > is the process of extracting relevant features from raw data to represent the underlying patterns and relationships in the data.
 Feature extraction involves transforming the input data into a set of meaningful features that can be used as input to machine learning models.
 This process helps reduce the dimensionality of the data and improve the performance of the models.

+### Federated Learning
+> is a machine learning approach that enables training models across multiple decentralized devices or servers while keeping the data local.
+Federated learning allows models to be trained on data from different sources without sharing the raw data, preserving privacy and security.
+This technique is used in applications where data cannot be centralized, such as healthcare, finance, and edge computing.

 ### Fine-tuning
 > is a technique used in transfer learning to adapt a pre-trained model to a specific task or dataset.
 Fine-tuning involves updating the parameters of the pre-trained model by training it on new data related to the target task.
 This process allows the model to leverage the knowledge learned from the pre-training phase and improve its performance on the new task.

+### Foundation model
+> is a large-scale language model that serves as the basis for developing more specialized models for specific tasks or domains.
+Foundation models are pre-trained on vast amounts of text data and can be fine-tuned on smaller datasets to perform well on targeted applications.
+These models provide a starting point for building custom models and enable efficient transfer learning across different tasks.

+### FP{8,16,32} Training Process
+> is a training process that uses mixed-precision training to accelerate the training of deep learning models.
+Reduces memory usage and accelerates computation in deep learning, particularly beneficial for large models (e.g., transformers).
+FP{8,16,32} refers to the precision of floating-point numbers used to represent the model's parameters during training.
+By using lower-precision floating-point numbers (e.g., FP16), the training process can be accelerated while maintaining model accuracy.
+This technique is particularly useful for training large models on GPUs or TPUs.
+> FP8 training optimizes the trade-off between computational efficiency and numerical precision, making it pivotal for next-gen AI models.
+By integrating dynamic scaling and mixed-precision techniques, it achieves significant speed and memory gains while maintaining model accuracy.
+Adoption requires compatible hardware and careful implementation but offers transformative benefits for scalable AI training.

 ---

 ## G

+### (GAIA) General AI Assistants Benchmark
+>  is a framework designed to evaluate the capabilities of AI assistants in handling real-world, multi-turn, and multi-modal tasks.
+It focuses on assessing how well AI systems can assist users in complex, interactive scenarios that require reasoning, knowledge retrieval, and task completion across various domains.

+#### Key Features of GAIA:

+1. Real-World Tasks:

+   GAIA includes tasks that mimic real-world interactions, such as booking a flight, planning a trip, or troubleshooting a technical issue.

+2. Multi-Turn Dialogue:

+   Tasks often involve multi-turn conversations, where the AI must maintain context and provide coherent responses over multiple interactions.

+3. Multi-Modal Inputs:

+   GAIA may include tasks that require processing multiple types of input, such as text, images, or audio.

+4. Complex Reasoning:

+   Tasks are designed to test the AI's ability to reason, plan, and solve problems that require multiple steps.

+5. User-Centric Evaluation:

+   GAIA emphasizes user satisfaction and task success, measuring how well the AI assistant meets the user's needs.

 ### (GANs) Generative Adversarial Networks
 > are a class of deep learning models that consist of two neural networks: a generator and a discriminator.
 The generator network learns to generate new data samples, such as images, text, or audio, while the discriminator network learns to distinguish between real data samples and generated samples.
 GANs are used in tasks like image generation, style transfer, and data augmentation.

+### (GPQA) General-Purpose Question Answering Benchmark
+> is a benchmark designed to evaluate the performance of question-answering models on a diverse set of tasks and question types.
+GPQA includes questions from various domains, such as science, history, and literature, to test the generalization and reasoning capabilities of QA models.
+The benchmark aims to assess how well models can answer questions that require complex reasoning and knowledge retrieval.

 ### (GPT) Generative Pre-trained Transformer
 > is a series of large language models developed by OpenAI that are based on the transformer architecture.
 The GPT models are pre-trained on vast amounts of text data to understand and generate human language.
 GPT models have been used for various natural language processing tasks, such as text generation, translation, and question answering.